Green Climate Fund

-The Green Climate Fund (GCF) is a fund established within the framework of the UNFCCC as an operating entity of the Financial Mechanism to assist developing countries in adaptation and mitigation practices to counter climate change.
-The GCF is based in Incheon, South Korea.
+The Green Climate Fund (GCF) is a fund for climate finance that was established within the framework of the United Nations Framework Convention on Climate Change (UNFCCC).
+Considered the world's largest fund of its kind, GCF's objective is to assist developing countries with climate change adaptation and mitigation activities.
+The GCF is an operating entity of the financial mechanism of the UNFCCC.
+It is based in Songdo, Incheon, South Korea.
 It is governed by a Board of 24 members and supported by a Secretariat.